dreamingechoes/dreamingechoes.github.io/_tips/2015-11-07-easy-integration-of-bootstrap-admin-theme-sb-admin-base-v2-on-rails.md

   *= require bootstrap_sb_admin_base_v2
 ```

 And you're ready to use the HTML structure of the Bootstrap based admin theme SB Admin 2 on your Rails application.
 All the details and documentation about this is [here](http://startbootstrap.com/template-overviews/sb-admin-2/).
+The gem is a work in progress, so if you detect some bug or improve, please let me know on the [Github repository](https://github.com/dreamingechoes/bootstrap_sb_admin_base_v2) :)